 Liquidity is monitored on a regular basis and any exceptions are reported to management.
-There were no exceptions during the years ended 30 June 2017 and 30 June 2016.
+There were no exceptions for the year ended 30 June 2017 and the period ended 30 June 2016.

 The table below analyses the non-derivative financial liabilities into relevant maturity groupings based on the remaining period to the earliest possible contractual maturity date at the end of the reporting period.
 The amounts in the table are the contractual undiscounted cash flows.